AFM-SPM/napari-AFMReader/README.md

 This package should be fairly straight-forward and intuitive to use, requiring you to:

-1. Drag and drop your supported AFM file format into the Napari Viewer.
+1. Drag and drop your supported AFM file into the Napari Viewer.

 2. Type in the name of the channel you would like to use.
 You may not need to specify a channel for e.g. `.stp`, or the channel may refer to image key in the `.napari-afmreader` file.\*.